moorebarrett-jodiann/shape-factory/README.md

 To run the application in the browser:

-- run `npm run dev` in the Terminal in the root path of the repository package.
+- run `npm run dev` in the terminal in the root path of the repository package.